If you’re looking to increase your email marketing list, try giving content locker a whirl.

 1. Only push your best content.

 When someone in your audience gives you their email, they expect great content in return.
 However, you don’t want to lock content that is vital to your mission—content that you want search engines to index and crawl.
-Rather, use content lock when your content is supplementary, takes a long time to create, or is longer than 1000 words.
+Rather, use a content locker when your content is supplementary, takes a long time to create, or is longer than 1000 words.

 2. Brand your content locker as you would any other element of your site.